ricardoalcantara/breakout-engine/README.md

 # Rust Breakout

+Another Rust game engine.

-It's a rust version of the tutorial from https://learnopengl.com/In-Practice/2D-Game/Breakout using WGPU
+It's started as a rust version of the tutorial from https://learnopengl.com/In-Practice/2D-Game/Breakout using WGPU

-It's not meant to be exactly the same code structure, only the final result =D
+But it grew more as an engine and I decided to go with OpenGL.